HOW TO LOOK LIKE A DIVA ON A BUDGET

 Looking great is everyone’s dream.
-It adds to self worth and makes you feel good about yourself.
-Obviously you are more productive, certainly happier, and more pleasant to have around.
+It adds to self-worth and makes you feel good about yourself.
+Obviously, you are more productive, certainly happier, and more pleasant to have around.
 Here’s the rub, though, not all of us can afford to swan into the big branded stores and pick up what we want, without taking a peek at the price tag.
 Some of us, even have shoestring budgets to work with.

 Know Your Figure:

 Everyone has bad points they want to hide.
 That is equally true of one’s figure.
-It would be a rare thing to find someone, who was completely happy with their face, figure, hair and didn’t want to change or camouflage something.
-Deficiencies in one’s figure show up a lot more, if one doesn’t wear the right clothes.
-So the first tip to looking good, is to know the strengths and weaknesses of your figure to enhance your good points and tuck away your weaknesses out of sight.
+It would be a rare thing to find someone, who was completely happy with their face, figure, and hair and didn’t want to change or camouflage something.
+Deficiencies in one’s figure show up a lot more if one doesn’t wear the right clothes.
+So the first tip to looking good is to know the strengths and weaknesses of your figure to enhance your good points and tuck away your weaknesses out of sight.
 Or if that is not possible at least disguise them.

 Knowing your figure helps you to realize the styles that suit you and allows you to firmly junk something that may be in fashion but would show you up in poor light.
 Always remember, not every color suits every skin tone, and some colors are better with certain figures.